bhumikakr/FlappyDog/README.md

-## FlappyDog:
+## Flappydog:
  Built using PyGame, a modification of Flappy Bird game.

 ## Instructions:
  - Install Python 3.7.

- - Change the directory to game folder .
+ - Change the directory to game folder.

  - Install pygame:
  ```